-James Williams is the inaugural winner of the US$100,000 Nine Dots Prize.
-He was born in Cape Canaveral, Florida, raised in Texas and is currently a doctoral candidate at the Oxford Internet Institute and Balliol College, Oxford
+James Williams is a writer, speaker and academic, and the inaugural winner of the Nine Dots Prize, worth $100,000.
+He was born in Cape Canaveral, Florida, raised in Texas and is currently a doctoral candidate at the Oxford Internet Institute and Balliol College, Oxford.
+He is currently writing a book based upon his entry for the Nine Dots Prize for Cambridge University Press.

 James is a member of the Digital Ethics Lab at Oxford and founder of the Oxford Internet Institute’s PhilTech seminar series.
 He directed the Oxford Data Experience Lab project on virtual reality and has helped teach the master’s-level Internet Technology and Regulation course.
 He is also a visiting researcher at the Uehiro Centre for Practical Ethics.